freeCodeCamp/freeCodeCamp/guide/english/typescript/index.md

 If you want to try out TypeScript without installing it, visit the <a href='http://www.typescriptlang.org/play/index.html' target='_blank' rel='nofollow'>TypeScript Playground</a>.

-The Playground has built-in auto completion and the ability to directly see the emitted JavaScript.
+The Playground has a built-in auto completion and the ability to directly see the emitted JavaScript.

 ### Other Resources